Desai0Aryan/kanban-board/README.md

    **Accessing the Application**

-   You're all set!
    Open your browser and go to http://localhost:3000 to access the Kanban-Board application.